jperasmus/stale-while-revalidate-cache/README.md

 #### storage

 The `storage` property can be any object that have `getItem(cacheKey: string)` and `setItem(cacheKey: string, value: any)` methods on it.
+If you want to use the `swr.delete(cacheKey)` method, the `storage` object needs to have a `removeItem(cacheKey: string)` method as well.
 Because of this, in the browser, you could simply use `window.localStorage` as your `storage` object, but there are many other storage options that satisfies this requirement.
 Or you can build your own.

 For instance, if you want to use Redis on the server: